pblasucci/ananoid/docSrc/guides/nanoidparser.md

 While _generating_ identifiers is the primary purpose for Ananoid, it is also sometimes useful to _parse_ raw strings into `NanoId` instances (eg: when rehydrating entities from a database).
-To help facilitate this, Ananoid provides a fwe utilites, each of which validates that the string in question _could_ have been created from a given `cref:T:pblasucci.Ananoid.Alphabet` instance.
+To help facilitate this, Ananoid provides a few utilites, each of which validates that the string in question _could_ have been created from a given `cref:T:pblasucci.Ananoid.Alphabet` instance.
 Here, we parse a URL-safe identifier: